carlosoro/lepaya-fullstack-assignment/README.md

  1. A frontend (React) application
  2. An API server to support the frontend
  3. Clear instructions or running your solution
- 4. Answers to some techincal questions
+ 4. Answers to some technical questions

  Each deliverable will be explained further in this document.